Tech-E22/Tech-E22/README.md

 My name is Erika or E for short.

-I currently work as an information system security manager and cyber advisor, where I am responsible for the cybersecurity posture of weapons training systems.
 Recently, I joined Level Up in Tech to gain some knowledge and experience in ☁️.
 I will be sharing my journey on GitHub, Medium, and LinkedIn.

 Feel free to connect with me!